0x80/firestore-mobx/README.md

 and differences.

 You should be able to use this in any Javascript application including React and Node.js.
-This library has not been tested in the context of React Native yet.
+This library has not yet been tested in the context of React Native.

 ## Features